bernadette-burks/bernadette-burks/README.md

 ## Hi, there! 👋

-My name is Bernadette and I'm a data explorer, artist, and full-time grad student currently building the skills of my dream job! <p>
+My name is Bernadette and I'm a techie, artist, and full-time grad student currently building the skills of my dream job! <p>

 ### Education